moj-analytical-services/rpackage_training/README.md

         usethis::use_testthat()

+	This:
+	* Adds testthat to the DESCRIPTION Suggests field
+	* Creates a 'tests' folder, inside of which is:
+	  * A testthat folder, where your R test scripts should be placed;
-This adds testthat to the DESCRIPTION Suggests field and creates a 'tests' folder structure.
-This consists of a folder called tests, inside of which is a testthat folder and testthat.R file, the latter containing the code that runs all the tests contained within R scripts in the testthat folder.
+	  * The testthat.R file, which runs the R scripts in the testthat folder.

 You can develop tests by:
 * Creating a new R script file in the testthat folder.